fieldtrip/website/development/git.md

 Working with remotes is explained in more detail in the [Git book](http://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).

+## Graphical summary

+The following figure gives a graphical summary of some of the steps and terms.

+{% include image src="/assets/img/development/git/local_remote.png" %}

 ## Want more?

 [github.com](https://github.com) offers lots of documentation.
 In particular, see the detailed instructions to [fork a repository](https://help.github.com/articles/fork-a-repo) and to [create a pull request](https://help.github.com/articles/using-pull-requests).
 If you plan to continue development, I suggest to set up your remotes with _origin_ pointing to your personal remote repository and _upstream_ pointing to [https://github.com/fieldtrip/fieldtrip](https://github.com/fieldtrip/fieldtrip), as described in [fork a repository](https://help.github.com/articles/fork-a-repo).